jaymeh13/jaymehoffman/pages/updates.md

 * [“Good Markets”](https://jaymeh13.github.io/jaymehoffman/good-markets/) are big, growing, rich, have existing solutions and fit their founders well.
 * There are only [two ways to get to PMF](https://jaymeh13.github.io/jaymehoffman/two-paths-to-product-market-fit/).
 Product first or market first.
 [Bezos preferred the latter](https://www.youtube.com/watch?v=rWRbTnE1PEM).
 * I think I prefer doing consumer. (i.e. B2C vs. B2B).
+* Good entrepreneurs don't come up with ideas.
+They [observe what people are trying to do](https://twitter.com/jaymehoffman/status/1031661566083641344), and create solutions that help them do it better.
+* Kate and I started the Bundle project on 8/17/18 to help new parents easily find newborn professionals and products.

 #### July 2018